givanse/d3tools/README.md

  * Use the checkboxes at the top to hide or un-hide different sections.

 ## Source code
 The code has to be in a single file and it is long.
-If you want to directly edit the HTML/Javascript I recommend that you use [Sublime Text](http://www.sublimetext.com/).
+If you want to directly edit the HTML/Javascript I recommend that you use the editor [Sublime Text](http://www.sublimetext.com/) or an advanced editor like VIM.